0marKh1i1/Gazathon-at-CPES-Hackathon/README.md

 # Gazathon-at-CPES-Hackathon
-this is a repo from Gazathon team participation at CPES Hackathon
+this is a repo from Gazathon team participation at CPES Hackathon.
+🕌🕋🛕❤